MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Share_Team_Knowledge_using_Azure_Project_Wikis.md

 ## Instructions

-### Exercise 0: Configure the lab prerequisites

-In this exercise, we want to remind you about validating the lab prerequisites, having both an Azure DevOps Organization ready, as well as having created the eShopOnWeb project.
-See the instructions above for more details.

 ### Exercise 1: Publish code as a wiki

 In this exercise, you will step through publishing an Azure DevOps repository as wiki and managing the published wiki.